How to Select the Right Solar Racking System for Any Roof

 Environmental forces are a primary consideration for ensuring the long-term stability of a solar array.

 - Wind Load Calculations: High winds create significant uplift and shear forces on solar arrays.
-Proper wind load calculations, often guided by standards like ASCE 7-16, are essential to determine the number and spacing of attachment points.
-The calculations account for building height, roof zone (corners and edges experience higher forces), and the panel’s tilt angle.
+Proper wind load calculations, often guided by standards such as ASCE 7 or the local building code, are essential to determine the number and spacing of attachment points.
+The calculations account for building height, roof zones (corners and edges experience higher forces), and the panel’s tilt angle.

 - Snow Load: In colder climates, the accumulated weight of snow can be substantial.
 The racking system must be strong enough to support the combined weight of the panels and the maximum expected snow load for the region.
 Installations in high-altitude areas, such as those found when wiring homes in the mountains of Colorado, require particularly robust designs to handle heavy and prolonged snow cover.